-On January 20, 2022, Kevin Harper Jr. was ordered to be released this week after 13 years of wrongful incarceration for the tragic death of his 6-month-old son based solely on medical evidence that has been significantly criticized within the medical community as unreliable.
-Harper has always maintained his innocence and along with the law firms of Cooley LLP and Latham & Watkins LLP, the Northern California Innocence Project (NCIP) actively worked to bring him home.
+On January 20, 2022, Kevin Harper Jr. was ordered to be released after 13 years of wrongful incarceration for the tragic death of his 6-month-old son based solely on medical evidence that has been significantly criticized within the medical community as unreliable.
+Harper always maintained his innocence and along with the law firms of Cooley LLP and Latham & Watkins LLP, the Northern California Innocence Project (NCIP) actively worked to bring him home.

 During his wrongful incarceration, Harper participated in and facilitated numerous life improvement courses, organized various fundraisers, earned his Associate’s Degree in Business, and worked in numerous jobs assigned to trusted inmates.
 He looks ahead to be reunited with his close-knit family, including his teenage daughter, mother, and grandmother.
 Although his transition out of prison will be challenging, Harper’s strong support system will provide him stable housing, job prospects, and the emotional encouragement he needs to live a hopeful life.

 Patrick Gibbs, Partner with Cooley LLP said, “The Latham and Cooley firms are grateful for the opportunity to partner with one another and with NCIP on this case.
 We appreciate the Sacramento District Attorney’s Office’s commitment to re-reviewing Kevin’s case and for petitioning for Kevin’s resentencing and release, restoring his freedom after 13 years so he can return home.
 A very recent change in California law (AB 1540) made this possible, and the Court correctly applied the new law.”